postRequest(url:byte[], body:byte[])->bool

 update()

-Limitations: - A maximum of 8k bytes can be requested.
-Longer responses will be truncated - https requests are not supported
+Limitations: - A maximum of 32k bytes can be requested.
+Longer responses will be truncated